leafo/lapis/docs/actions.md

 `other_app`, every action of `other_app` will be be wrapped in a new function that calls those before filters before calling the original function.

-Options can either be provided in the arugment `opts`, or will be pulled from `other_app`, with precedence going to the value provided in `opts` if provided.
+Options can either be provided in the argument `opts`, or will be pulled from `other_app`, with precedence going to the value provided in `opts` if provided.

 Note that application instance configuration like `layout` and `views_prefix`